Guidelines for MyDegrees Checklist Notes

 OSU’s academic advising community is dedicated to providing excellent service to students across the full arc of their educational programs.
 Encompassing a holistic approach to academic success, academic advising interactions create a critical, individualized connection between students and the University’s policies, opportunities and resources.
 MyDegrees Checklist Notes provide important documentation of advising interactions, and the University expects advisors to record notes consistently and accurately to ensure seamless records of students’ needs and plans.

-Timely, purposeful entries in the Checklist Notes provide:
+Timely, purposeful entries in the Checklist Notes (and the Planner) provide:

 - Documentation of student interactions (face to face or via electronic mediums)